JamesHennessy18/SoftwareQualityHandbook/DevOps.md

 # Conclusion:

-This handook provides a detailed analysis on the topics task estimation in scrum, code reviews and DevOps along with challenges that could potentially arise to each of them.
+This handbook provides a detailed analysis on the topics task estimation in scrum, code reviews and DevOps along with challenges that could potentially arise to each of them.

 Code reviews have thought us that it can be extremely beneficial and enjoyable when done correctly using one of the appropriate techniques.